a237072751/DSH-Pytorch/README.md

 # DSH-Pytorch
 This is a pytorch implementation of "Deep Supervised Hashing for Fast Image Retrieval".
-Note that tiis is a non-official implementation.
+Note that this is a non-official implementation.
 If you want to compare with DSH in your research, please refer to the [code](https://github.com/lhmRyan/deep-supervised-hashing-DSH) here.
 This repo is just for personal usage and for communication.
 Some implementation details may be different.

 # Requirement